Before we start with all the best places to visit, you got to read the best part of this website

 Zimbabwe borders the Kruger National park in the north and Mozambique borders it in the east where you can jump the fence if you have run afoul of the South African government.
 It has 9 main gates all over where you can enter during the opening hours of 06:00 – 17:30, which by then you should either leave the park if you were a day visitor or return to your accommodation if you are staying longer.
 The park has paved main roads and dirt roads for you to use with your vehicle, which stretches from the top to the bottom and from left to right.
 But this is an absolute must; you need to stay in your car at all times.
 Getting fined is the least of your worries when you leave the safety of you vehicle.
 Death, unfortunately had occurred more than just once as lions don’t live by our laws.

 The Kruger national park is home to so many different types of vegetation that I won’t be able to name it all in time for Christmas.
 Instead I’m just going to tell you about my favourite tree in the world; the baobab tree.
 Every time I saw one I was just as excited to see it as with any animal.
-Maybe even more so, because it is just magnificent.
+Maybe even more so, because they are just magnificent.
 Around 90mi west of the park on a farm, they have the world’s largest baobab in the world.
 It’s over 6000 years old, has a circumference of a 108 feet and its tangle of branches soars up to 75 feet.
 It’s a popular tourist attraction and you can even enjoy a cold beverage inside the tree as the owners had built a bar inside the trunk.

 The Kruger National Park is also home to 517 bird species; 253 of them are permanent residents, 147 are nomads and 117 are non-breeding migrants.
-My uncle and his family moved to Phalaborwa (a city located right next to the park) in 1993 and has been going to the park at least twice a month ever since and there are very, very few of the bird species he hasn’t seen yet.
+My uncle and his family had moved to Phalaborwa (a city located right next to the park) in 1993 and has been going to the park at least twice a month ever since and there are very, very few of the bird species he hasn’t seen yet.
 We saw quite a few of the bird species when we went back there for 5 days in 2015.

 Unlike birds, the animals don’t go north for the winter.
 Must be because they don’t have wings and thank goodness for that.
 Just imagine a pride of lions migrating to your hometown.
 Currently 147 species of large mammal call the park their home, including the big five, which are elephants, rhinos, lions, leopards and buffalo.
 We went there twice, first in 2005 for our honeymoon and again in 2015, each time for 5 days and unfortunately I still didn’t see all five.
 Elephants, buffalo and rhinos are plenty, but lions not so much and leopards are even less since there are only 200 left.